sarpong4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 `-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello`
 10.  script that sets the mode of the file `hello` the same as `olleh’s` mode.
+11. script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users